denten-books/plain-text/1-metaphor.md

 but also become naturalized: that is, understood literally.
 They create connections, which with time become habituated and invisible.
-Taken for literal truth, the metaphor loses its quality of mediation or literally "ferrying across."[^ln1-greek] For example, for many readers the idea of a "dead metaphor" itself no longer evokes death.
-The metaphor withers: once the connotation is lost it becomes a denotative statement lacking any exploratory or explanatory potential.
+Taken for literal truth, the metaphor loses its quality of mediation or literally "ferrying across."[^ln1-greek] The idea of a "dead metaphor," for example, itself no longer evokes death.
+The metaphor withers: once the connotation is lost, it becomes a denotative statement lacking any exploratory or explanatory potential.
 In Shelley's view, all metaphors are destined to become habituated in this way, only to be reborn again in poetry.
 In their most generative form, metaphors produce new meaning.

 The creative juxtaposition between two as before unrelated conceptual domains brings novel aspects of experience to light.
-With time, the poetic metaphor degrades into a tired cliché.
-It no longer "perpetuates understanding."
-It dies in a sense of becoming an instrumental shortcut, a commonplace.
-In the words of Viktor
+With time, the poetic metaphor no longer perpetuates understanding; it becomes an instrumental shortcut, a commonplace.
+In the words of Viktor Shklovsky: we "cease to experience" the trope [@shklovsky_voskreshenie_1914].
-Shklovsky: we "cease to experience" the trope.
-The metaphor "dries up" when we recognize it without apprehension [@shklovsky_voskreshenie_1914].
-It no longer generates new connections between domains, but merely reinforces existing ones.
 Vilém Flusser put it another way in writing that habituated idiom proceeds "smoothly," giving us no pause, without "bumps or interruptions" [@flusser_freedom_2003, 13 and 82].

 Lakoff famously took exception to the idea of dead metaphors, arguing that even those metaphors that are thoroughly habituated can play a vital part in